-We onset our Bhutan culture tour alongside a gorgeous Paro Valley whereas you can sojourn a little of the momentous locations like Rinpung Dzong, Lhakhang Temple and Drugyal Dzong amid others.
-Sojourn a number of interesting attractions in Thimphu and notice the Punaka and Gangtey enjoying the panorama of Black Massif ranges.
-Connect the distinct traditional displays and festivals across the tour.
+We start our Bhutan culture tour alongside the gorgeous Paro Valley where you can stay a little in incredible locations like Rinpung Dzong, Lhakhang Temple and Drugyal Dzong and others.
+Visit a number of interesting attractions in Thimphu as well as the Punaka and Gangtey areas, and enjoy the panorama of the Black Massif ranges.
+Experience the distinctly Bhutan traditional displays and festivals throughout the tour.

-We Alpine Excursion Treks & Pvt.
-Ltd. safely guide you about the culture and tradition of Bhutan and Bhutan Culture tour.
+We at Alpine Excursion Treks & Pvt.
+Ltd. will safely guide and teach you about the culture and traditions of the Bhutan culture.